Cultural Production and Consumption

 Craft Cultures was a week of events exploring the contemporary significance of craft.
 Such an exploration is linked to an appreciation of the increasing visibility and currency of objects made in traditional or non-mechanized ways, from the handmade crafts on Etsy to the ever-changing selections of craft beers in micropubs.
 More fundamentally, the significance of craft is bound up in ideas and ideals of craft as skillfulness and the power of ingenuity, the transformative potential of pleasure in making, and the desire and satisfaction associated with doing things well.
 At the same time, celebratory discussions of craft require a critical examination of the limitations and cooptation of craft’s radical potential within hegemonic systems of production and consumption, and of the difficult realities of making a living through craft and reviving craft skills in everyday life.

-You can see the keynote talks from our headline event, 'A Conversation on Craft Culture' here:
+Check out our Craft Cultures Storify page; you can also see the keynote talks from our headline event, 'A Conversation on Craft Culture' here:

 - 'Craft of Use' keynote by Kate Fletcher, author of Craft of Use: Post-Growth Fashion (URL: https://youtu.be/S-rLESlLgjI)